marwahaha/qaoa-reference/README.md

 It would be nice to discuss some results on barren plateaus here, and also mention what happens to error.

+wishlist:
+* compare and contrast parameter setting strategies
+    * brute force // preprocessing
+    * variational
+    * interpolative
+    * fourier methods
+* Does it depend on if the goal is to get the ground state or to get close?

 ## Extensions to QAOA